Cumberland Township in Adams County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This memorial is listed in this topic list: War, US Civil.
 A significant historical date for this entry is July 2, 1863.

 Location.
-39° 48.063′ N, 77° 14.891′ W. Marker is in Cumberland Township, Pennsylvania, in Adams County.
+39° 48.063′ N, 77° 14.891′ W. Marker is near Gettysburg, Pennsylvania, in Adams County.
+It is in Cumberland Township.
 Memorial is at the intersection of Wheatfield Road and Sickles Avenue, on the right when traveling west on Wheatfield Road.
 Located near stop 10, the Peach Orchard, on the driving tour of Gettysburg National Military Park.
 Touch for map.
 Marker is in this post office area: Gettysburg PA 17325, United States of America.
 Touch for directions.

 Related markers.
 Click here for a list of markers that are related to this marker.
 15th New York Independent Battery at Gettysburg.